 Thus, the Torah commands us to count seven weeks and “fifty” (actually, forty-nine[1]) days.
 We find in the Talmud:

-A tradition recounted in Midrash Rabbah, states that, when Jews left Egypt, Moses told them that G‑d would give them Torah on Mount Sinai forty-nine days later.
-People were so excited about receiving Torah that they counted each day in eager anticipation of this event.
-Accordingly, today the practice is to count both the days and the weeks.
-For example, on the eighteenth day of the omer, we would count thus: “Today is eighteen days, which is two weeks and three days of Omer.”
+A tradition recounted in Midrash Rabbah states that when Jews left Egypt, Moses told them that G‑d would give them the Torah on Mount Sinai forty-nine days later.
+People were so excited about receiving the Torah that they counted each day in eager anticipation of this event.
+Accordingly, today, the practice is to count both the days and the weeks.
+For example, on the eighteenth day of the Omer, we would count thus: “Today is eighteen days, which is two weeks and three days of Omer.”

 Physical v Spiritual